delta-io/delta/PROTOCOL.md

 The row indexes encoded in this DV are: 3, 4, 7, 11, 18, 29.

 ## Reader Requirements for Deletion Vectors
-When the `readerFeatures` field of a table's `protocol` action contains `deletionVector`, readers must read the table considering the existence of DV.

 If a snapshot contains logical files with records that are invalidated by a DV, then these records *must not* be returned in the output.

 # Requirements for Writers
-Upon the first time a writer writes DV to a table, it must write a `protocol` action to add a feature name `deletionVector` to both `readerFeatures` and `writerFeatures`.

-When the `writerFeatures` field of a table's `protocol` action contains `deletionVector`, writers may write out DVs as a result of write operations.

 This section documents additional requirements that writers must follow in order to preserve some of the higher level guarantees that Delta provides.

 ## Creation of New Log Entries